memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.

-In addition, you must average **65%** on all three exams in order to pass the course.
+In addition, you must average **65%** on on the programming assessments (exams) in order to pass the course.

 <h3>Problem Sessions – Lecture</h3>